 The small network is pictured in Figure 1.
-We can see that there is a central gene that is regulating the values of the four genes that it has edges to.
+We can see that there is a central gene that regulates the four genes to which it points.
 Two of these edges are inhibitory, and the other two are excitatory.
-One of the genes in each of these pairs also has an excitatory edge to the other gene in its pair.
+[Jesse: in genomics, we use repressive and inductive.
+Please stick with that] One of the genes in each of these pairs also has an excitatory edge to the other gene in its pair.
 This network is fairly simple, but exhibits a common feature of gene networks, in that the behavior of some genes can exhibit an affect on many other genes.

 This feature of gene networks is even more apparent in Figure 2.
-We see many “hubs” of genes, where one or a few genes are controlling many genes around them.
+We see many “hubs” of genes, where one or a few genes control many genes around them.
 This network also has a few genes that do not have edges to any other genes.
-We’ll use this network as a full-scale test of each algorithm that is presented.
+We’ll use this network as a full-scale test of each algorithm we present.

 Note: Remake these network graphs